Help students practice identifying and thinking of antonyms with this thought-provoking worksheet.

 Antonym Brain Buster

-As a small group or full class, challenge your students to think of as many additional words as they can to the antonyms at the top of the page.
+As a small group or full class, challenge your students to think of as many additional words as possible to the antonyms at the top of the page.
 Say each word out loud, one at a time, and talk about the definition.
 Then, give the students 30 seconds (you keep time) to think of as many antonyms for that word as they can.
 When the time is up, you can call on students to give you some examples of words they came up with, and even let them compare their answers to see if there are any matching words amongst classmates.

 Using your smartboard or another projection device, present the entire sheet so that your students can see both the sentences and the antonym choices at the top of the page.
 Work through the sentences together as a whole class.
 When you get the correct word, write it on the line for students to see.